nasriblack/SoftBussBookingBack1.1/README.md

   - [X] Example with a room
   - [X] Understand the topic of the socket.IO
   - [X] Make an example chat with 2 people !
+- [X] Fix the .env prb => .env is existing on .gitignore but it exist on stages changes

 ---